 The refurbishment project involved installation of a new glass lift, improved insulation, double-glazed steel windows, heating and lighting, toilets, glazed perimeter canopy and improved disabled access.
 A number of original features were retained and restored by craftsmen.
 These included terrazzo floors, travertine walls, cantilevered concrete canopy and brass, bronze and lead fittings.

-The building was completed in 2010 and was commended in the North Staffordshire Architecture and Urban design awards for sensitive refurbishment and contribution to the sustainability and regeneration of Town Centres.
+We achieved the North Staffordshire Architecture and Urban design awards for sensitive refurbishment and contribution to the sustainability and regeneration of Town Centres.